 '''

 listen(Name) ->

 {ok, {Listen, Address, Creation}} | {error, Error}

+listen(Name,Host) ->

+{ok, {Listen, Address, Creation}} | {error, Error}

 '''

-listen/1 is called once in order to listen for incoming connection requests.
+listen/2 is called once in order to listen for incoming connection requests.
 The call is made when the distribution is brought up.
 The argument Name is the part of the node name before the @ sign in the full node name.
 It can be either an atom or a string.
+The argument Host is the part of the node name after the @ sign in the full node name.
+It is always a string.

-The return value consists of a Listen handle (which is later passed to the accept/1 callback), Address which is a #net\address {} record with information about the address for the node (the #net\address {} record is defined in kernel/include/net\address.hrl), and Creation which (currently) is an integer 1, 2, or 3.
+The return value consists of a Listen handle (which is later passed to the accept/1 callback), Address which is a #net_address{} record with information about the address for the node (the #net_address{} record is defined in kernel/include/net_address.hrl), and Creation which (currently) is an integer 1, 2, or 3.

-If epmd is to be used for node discovery, you typically want to use the (unfortunately undocumented) erl\epmd module (part of the kernel application) in order to register the listen port with epmd and retrieve Creation to use.
+If epmd is to be used for node discovery, you typically want to use the erl_epmd module (part of the kernel application) in order to register the listen port with epmd and retrieve Creation to use.

 '''

-accept(Listen) ->
+address() ->

-AcceptorPid
+Address

 '''

-accept/1 should spawn a process that accepts connections.
+address/0 is called in order to get the Address part of the listen/2 function without creating a listen socket.
+All fields except address have to be set in the returned record accept(Listen) -> AcceptorPid accept/1 should spawn a process that accepts connections.
 This process should preferably execute on max priority.
 The process identifier of this process should be returned.